Washington Mystics: 1998–2004: Early years

-Changes in the organization (2005–2007)
+2005–2007: Changes in the organization

 The 2005 season saw deep changes in the Mystics organization.
 Former star Holdsclaw joined the Los Angeles Sparks and the team was sold by Washington Sports and Entertainment to Ted Leonsis.
 In 2005, the team finished the regular season with a record of 16–18 and failed to make the playoffs.

 In 2006, the Mystics posted an 18–16 record thriving under star guard Alana Beard who was drafted in 2004.
 The Mystics entered the playoffs as the 4th seed.
 In the first round, Washington was ultimately swept by the Connecticut Sun, the first-seeded team in the East.

 The Mystics finished with a 16–18 record in 2007.
 In a more competitive conference, the team was satisfied by its near-.500 finish.
 However, at the end of the season, the Mystics had the same record as the New York Liberty.
 Since the Liberty won the regular-season series against the Mystics, Washington lost the tiebreaker and was eliminated from playoff contention.